dwhinham/dwhinham.github.io/portfolio.md

 The aim of the project was to evaluate the performance of the algorithm, both in terms of efficiency and visual appearance.
 The [Crytek Sponza](http://g3d.cs.williams.edu/g3d/data10/index.html) was chosen as a test scene, and a cross-platform engine was developed as a test bench for the algorithm.
 [SDL][sdl] was used to ease porting between Windows and Android.

 The software project features:
-  * A 4-stage deferred rendering pipeline for OpenGL 3.x and OpenGL ES 3.x.
+  * A 4-stage deferred rendering pipeline for OpenGL 3.x and OpenGL ES 3.x
-  * Frames-per-second counter.
+  * Frames-per-second counter
-  * Configurable number of SSAO samples.
+  * Configurable number of SSAO samples
-  * Ability to enable/disable blurring stage.
+  * Ability to enable/disable blurring stage
-  * Ability to examine the "G-buffer" to visualise the different stages of the pipeline.
+  * Ability to examine the "G-buffer" to visualise the different stages of the pipeline

 This project was very interesting as it gave me experience of leveraging framebuffer objects and "render-to-texture" to implement post-processing effects.
 It was also nice to see that SSAO is feasible on mobile GPUs in 2017; 10 years ago SSAO was just becoming a possibiliy on desktop PC GPUs.